mottalrd/dotfiles/README.md

 ## Customize/extend

-You can put your custom settings, such as Git credentials in the `system/.custom` file which will be sourced from `.bash_profile` automatically.
+You can put your custom settings, such as Git credentials in the `system/.custom` file which will be sourced from `.zshenv` automatically.
 This file is in `.gitignore`.

 ## Credits